Inspired Thinker ψ Incorrigible Explorer ✈︎ Finding Purpose in Passion 生き甲斐

 The Single Debate: Are You a Better Version of Yourself When You’re Alone..?

 The heat is on.
 The clock is ticking.
 The fine lines are setting in and the hips have taken shape.
-All the biological signs are pointing towards having a baby.
-And yet, all the psychological ones can’t help but want to pursue anything but.
+All the biological signs are pointing towards having a baby, and yet, all the psychological ones are wanting to pursue anything but.

 By 2021, I’ll have been single (and celibate) for 5 years, which isn’t necessarily a long time.
 However, when the half a decade hiatus began at the ripe age of 24, it can definitely be looked at questionably.
 After all, that’s when the hormones are still raging – you’re in the “prime of your life!”
 It all goes downhill after that.
 Or, so they say.